 When I took the WLC program, my groundbreaking project plan was to successfully launch the Cross Action toothbrush for Oral-B, to complete my MBA, and to have a baby.
 I have since accomplished all those goals and have done so through putting what I learned in the course into practice in all aspects of my life.
 I am still in the process of fine-tuning my work/life balance that allows time with both my family and a fulfilling career.

 Other areas that I’m proud of is the effort put into launching the Cross Action toothbrush.
 It took the organization to a higher level of producing results.
-All of us who were involved continue to live a different vision due to our experiences and practices of contextual leadership.
-We are in different organizations now, but we are all still committed to bringing contextual leadership to others in our own companies.
+All of us who were involved continue to live a different vision due to our experiences and practices of Leading by Context™.
+We are in different organizations now, but we are all still committed to bringing Leading by Context™ to others in our own companies.